-While the Khmer Rouge wages war against the Cambodian government, American journalist Sydney Schanberg meets Cambodian Dith Pran.
-Schanberg covers the war with Pran, with whom he's become friends, until the Khmer Rouge finally takes power and forces him out.
-In America, Schanberg wins the Pulitzer for his coverage while Pran lives the ultimate nightmare of the new government's Killing Fields.
+While the Khmer Rouge wages war against the Cambodian government, American journalist Sydney Schanberg meets Cambodian journalist and interpret Dith Pran.
+They cover the war together and become friend, until the Khmer Rouge army finally takes power over the whole Cambodia and enter in Phnom Penh.
+They both take refuge in French embassy, along with the remaining Westerners from Phnom Penh and thousands of scared Cambodians, before the Khmer Rouge force all male Cambodians out and others are evacuated.
+In America, Schanberg wins the Pulitzer for his coverage while Pran endures the ultimate nightmare of the new government's Killing Fields.

-Can Schanberg find Pran?
-Can Pran get out of hell?
+Will Schanberg find Pran?
+Will Pran succeed in reaching out of hell?

 A moving, powerful portrait of one of the darkest eras of the 20th century.